-One of the star attractions in this exhibit is "E.T."
+One of the star attractions of this exhibit is "E.T." the walrus.
 In 1982, oil workers in Alaska found a starving orphan walrus pup and gave him his "movie star" name (he certainly bears a resemblance).
 He was raised at Point Defiance Zoo & Aquarium and now weighs over 3,400 pounds.
 Female walruses Basilla and Joan now live with E.T., and PDZA staff are working to establish a breeding group among the walruses.

 Meet Hogan and Saya, our youngest harbor seals!

 Nine-year-old harbor seal Shila gave birth to a 23-pound male pup, named Hogan, on June 2, 2013.
 Ten-year-old Qilak gave birth to a female pup, Saya, on June 10, 2013.
 Both pups are swimming well, eating fish on their own, and enjoying their Rocky Shores exhibit during regular Zoo hours.
 The pregnancies were the result of breeding recommendations from the cooperative Species Survival Plan® for harbor seals.

 NOTE: During the summer, harbor seals are off exhibit on Tuesday afternoons and walruses are off exhibit on Wednesday afternoons.